saahiyo/sms/README.md

    - **Password:** choose a strong password
    - Click **Add user**

-> **Note:** Users who register through the app's login page will be assigned the `resident` role by default.
-To make a user an admin, you'll need to set their role in the Realtime Database (see Step 4.4).

 #### Step 4.4 — Set Up Realtime Database & Import Seed Data